chopsuwe/Vertux-Combat-Hacking/README.md

 ## Who made it?

 The Vertux Combat is also sold under the brands of NEXiLUX and IINE.
-According to this reddit comment, IINE sells third party game controllers into Southeast Asia, with a few products appearing on Amazon, eBay and Walmart under the NEXiLUX brand.
+According to this reddit comment  https://www.reddit.com/r/NintendoSwitch/comments/o4k474/i_tried_one_of_those_20_aliexpress_pro/h2iuhsj/     , IINE sells third party game controllers into Southeast Asia, with a few products appearing on Amazon, eBay and Walmart under the NEXiLUX brand.
 However it appears this one actually made by NEXiLUX.

 ## Software and updates